Autism — not a system error. A different position on the cognitive map.

 Small talk with people I don’t know is just as enjoyable to me as a deep conversation about a topic I care about.

-Positive experiences at work – reports and links
+Stories and inspiration—examples of paths, not a single right way: Positive experiences at work – reports and links